How to make healthy fudgesicles that are rich and creamy. Made with cocoa powder, raw honey, cream and yogurt. The perfect treat for a hot Summer day!

 This recipe calls for a full fat yogurt with added heavy cream and honey to sweeten the mixture.
 The result is a popsicle that is thick, creamy and literally melts in your mouth!

-how long does it take healthy fudgesicles to freeze?
+how long does it take Greek yogurt fudgesicles to freeze?

-It takes at least 4 hours to freeze yogurt popsicles.
+It takes between 4 and 8 hours to freeze yogurt popsicles.
 I usually freeze these popsicles for 8 hours to make sure they are completely frozen before trying to un-mold them.

-Depending on the type of popsicle molds you use, popsicles can last up to 2 weeks in the fridge.
+Depending on the type of popsicle molds you use, popsicles can last up to 2 months in the freezer.
 They can last longer if your molds are sealed very tightly around each popsicle stick.
 If not, they will start to develop a freezer burnt flavor.

 what popsicle molds are the best?

 There are so many options for popsicle molds!
-It really depends on whether you are going to eat all of the popsicles at once or want to save some for later.
+It really depends on your personal preference:

 how do you get popsicles out of the molds easily?

-To make it easier to get popsicles out of a batch type mold, fill your sink with about 4 inches of warm water and set the mold in the water until the popsicles have loosened enough to slide them out easily.
+To make it easier to get popsicles out of a batch type mold, fill your sink with about 4 inches of room temperature water and set the mold in the water until the popsicles have loosened enough to slide them out easily.
 It usually only takes about 15 seconds.

-For individual popsicle molds, run each popsicle under warm running water until the mold has loosened.
+For individual popsicle molds, run each popsicle under running water until the mold has loosened.

-If you liked this recipe, I think you’ll really enjoy these other healthy dessert recipes on the blog:
+If you liked this recipe, I think you’ll really enjoy these other healthy treat recipes on the blog:

 I hope you love this recipe for healthy chocolate popsicles!
 If you make them, I’d love for you to come back and leave a comment and rating so that I know how you like them!